Joshua Sutor: Mens

 Sutor competed in his first European Curling Championship in 2019 as second for the German team.
 There, his team finished with a 3–6 record.
 The team was set to represent Germany at the 2020 World Men's Curling Championship before the event was cancelled due to the COVID-19 pandemic.

 Sutor remained as the German National Team's second for the 2020–21 season.
 They represented Germany at the 2021 World Men's Curling Championship in Calgary, Alberta where they finished with a 4–9 record.
+The Totzek rink would again represent Germany at the 2022 World Men's Curling Championship, where they improved their performance after completing the round robin with a 6–6 record, but missing out on the playoffs due to their cumulative last stone draw record compared to other tied teams, finishing 7th.
+At the end of the season, Sutor announced he would be leaving the team.